 Whether industry operates its in-house training, or outsources, the investment in training should demonstrate its contribution to increased efficiency and productivity of the trainees once they have graduated and are placed in the job.
-The following diagram illustrates Sudokhho’s training approach.
+The following diagram illustrates Sudokkho’s training approach.

 According to Mr. Mahmudur Rashid, owner of the centre, “I could not imagine that the second inspection of BTEB would be so smooth and we would get the RTO approval so easily.
-Even though I was not present during the inspection day, the inspection team was very impressed about the changes we made and praised the management system of the centre.”
+Even though I was not present during the inspection day, the inspection team was very impressed by the changes we made and praised the management system of the centre.”

 Due to the quality and relevance of the training, DIST was selected as a partner training provider of ADP/SEIP project.
 With an aim to reduce dependency on donors and become self-sufficient, the centre has identified alternative sources of income.
 DIST has started selling products (cement rings and paving tiles) produced by the trainees and plans to expand the product portfolio and marketing in the future.